smkamaldar/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+line 5 print 2,beacuse x is declared as a local variable. line 7 print 1, beacuse it has access to global variable.

 ## Question 2

 Take a look at the following code: